Last Updated on

 Causes of Stomach Upset

-There are a lot of reasons why your pet dog can have an upset stomach.
-If you suddenly change your pet’s diet, it can disturb the natural rhythm of the intestines.
-When changing a dog’s diet, it is always recommended that you do so gradually.
+A sudden diet change can disturb the natural rhythm of the intestines.
+When changing your dog’s diet, it is recommended that you do so gradually.

-Your can mix the new diet with his usual diet in small portions first, and then gradually increase the portion over time until your pet’s stomach becomes adjusted to the new ingredients.
+You can mix the new diet with his usual diet in small portions first, and then gradually increase the portion over time until your pet’s stomach becomes adjusted to the new ingredients.

-Dog with Upset Stomach
+Dog With Upset Stomach

 If you have a garden that has some grass, allow your dog to go outside for a while.
 You might observe that your dog will try to eat some grass and then throw up afterwards.

 And when they throw up, they also release some saliva and gas to clear their stomachs.

 This is actually one of their instincts in curing themselves from a bad tummy ache.
 And if you notice that your dog’s stomach problems subside after eating grass, then there is no need to give any further medication.

 Boiled chicken and rice, the bland diet, works well for dogs with tummy problems just as it would work for people too.
 So keep them on this diet for a while until everything goes back to normal again.

 Some vets even advise fasting your dog for 24 hours in order to clear a stomach problem.
 But this method is not recommended if your particular pet is suffering from gas pain.
 The stomach tends to produce more gas and acid when empty, so be wary of fasting your dog unnecessarily.